We ensure that we safeguard and enhance our county's wildlife, as well as its natural and historic features.

 The panel were minded to make the town council the preferred organisation for the transfer of the park.
 To do this their proposal needed to be amended to align with the financial constraints facing the council.

-The consultation included an online survey, as well as a public meeting at Clare Town Hall (Notes from the meeting are available here).
+The consultation included an online survey, as well as a public meeting at Clare Town Hall.
+Read the meeting notes (PDF, 44KB).

 The following documents below set out the different options that were considered: